2024 Husqvarna Svartpilen 801 Review: More Than A Stylish KTM Duke?

 The engine is the same 799cc parallel twin, the biggest change here being to make it Euro 5+ compliant.
 In the Svartpilen it packs a claimed 103bhp, which at first glance seems a decent improvement on UK-market 790 Dukes making 94bhp.
 However, that’s not down to any special tuning for the Husky – this is how much power the motor normally makes, it’s just KTM choose to bring only the A2-restrictable version of the Duke into the UK.
 The Svartpilen is instead being launched with the full-power motor, so it can’t (yet) be ridden on an A2 licence.

-The engine itself is built by CFMoto in China (who make complete 790 Dukes for KTM), but assembly of the Svartpilen is done in Austria.
+The engine itself is built by CFMoto in China (which makes complete 790 Dukes for KTM), but assembly of the Svartpilen is done in Austria.

 The main frame uses a tubular steel design, which looks identical to the Duke, but has a slightly more relaxed headstock angle.
 The swingarm is cast aluminium, as is the Svartpilen’s unique exposed rear subframe which serves as both the airbox housing, as well the bike’s tail unit.